microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 # Contributing

 The Mixed Reality Toolkit (MRTK) welcomes contributions from the community.
-Whether is is for a minor change to fix things like fixing typos and small bug fixes, or a new feature or component.
+Whether it is for a minor change like fixing typos and small bug fixes, or a new feature or component.

 For larger submissions, we have drafted contribution guidelines to ensure a smooth process and a good quality of code and documentation, so please be sure to review the  [Feature Contribution guidelines / Process](./Feature_Contribution_Process.md).